Skip to content

 Meet Our Horses

 Roger: is a sorrel Quarter Horse gelding.
+He is one of the best horses for our youngest riders.
+He is full of personality, but always careful and gentle with riders on the trail.
+He hates nothing more than having new shoes put on and will lean all his weight onto the farrier to make him stop.
 Roger has been involved in numerous civil war re-enactments and commonly plays the role of Sgt.
 Reckless due to his similar facial marking and color.
 Sgt Reckless served in numerous combat actions to deliver supplies and ammunition, as well as carry out wounded personnel.
 Roger is an excellent trail horse and specializes as an escape artist and can untie himself from anywhere.

-Misty: The gem of our herd is a black Quarter Horse mare, the granddaughter of Don’s Midnight.
-Misty is an all-star in every discipline: she jumps, she reins, she cuts cows, and more.
+Misty: The gem of our herd is a black Quarter Horse mare, the granddaughter of Don’s beloved horse Midnight.
+Misty is one of the best horses for an experienced rider as she is smart and responsive, but she can take beginners too.
+Misty is an all-star in every discipline: she jumps, she reins, she pens cows, and more.
 Of course, she also a calm, reliable trail horse that guests usually fall in love with at first sight!

-Jessie: Have you ever met a horse with heterochromia?
+Jessie: Have you ever met a horse with heterochromia (different colored eyes)?
 Then Jessie will be your first – one of her eyes is sparkling blue and the other is muted brown.
 Jessie is a Quarter Horse mare with a personality as two-sided as her different eyes: she can be both slow and steady on the trail and speedy in the arena or field.
+She is the closest thing we have to a pony, both in height and personality.

 Mickey: Good, old Mickey – the most experienced Civil War reenactment horse on our ranch!
 This lanky bay Quarter Horse gelding is as smooth as a sailing ship and will take you for a quiet ride.
 He is virtually cannon ball proof (due to his reenactment experience) and will not spook at anything, let us repeat ANYTHING.
 Nothing ruffles this horse’s feathers!
 But, he does enjoy a dip in the creek – both with or without a rider on his back. 😉

-Leo: This 11 year old sorrel Quarter Horse gelding is a relatively new addition to our herd.
-He comes to us from out West, the land of the cowboys, and his brands speak of an exciting past on Memory Ranch in Nevada and beyond.
-Leo’s groundwork is exquisite, and he is a pleasure to ride both in the excitement of team penning and on a quiet trail.
+Leo: This sorrel Quarter Horse gelding comes to us from out West, the land of the cowboys, and his brands speak of an exciting past on Memory Ranch in Nevada and beyond.
+Leo’s is responsive when need be, and he is a pleasure to ride on a quiet trail.
+At the end of the day, he enjoys galloping at full speed to join his friends in the field.

 The Horses That Made The Ranch